pantheon-systems/documentation/source/content/guides/decoupled-sites/02-considerations.md

 * The following tools are included in the [Lando VM](https://docs.lando.dev/getting-started/installation.html), but can be useful to have installed for use without Lando:
      * [PHP](https://www.php.net/) - An open-source, server-side programming language that can be used to create websites, applications, and more.
 It is a widely-used language that can be embedded in HTML.
 Install using Homebrew on Mac to not conflict with the PHP version that comes with your operating system.
      * [Composer](https://getcomposer.org/) - Composer is a tool for dependency management in PHP.
 It allows you to declare libraries for your project and manages them for you.
      * [Terminus](/terminus) - The command-line interface which provides advanced interaction with Pantheon.
-Terminus is needed to update build tools for Front-End Site.
+Terminus is needed to update build tools for a Front-End Site.

 ### Frontend Requirements